wloocc/wloocc-website/content/posts/w25/exec-applications.md

 **Responsibilities:**

-- Lead executive team in planning and executing events that align with the club’s mission
+- Lead the executive team in planning and executing events that align with the club’s mission
 - Oversee and coordinate the efforts of the exec team
 - Schedule and run executive meetings to discuss progress, challenges, and make decisions on club matters
 - Provide mentorship and guidance to the executive team, fostering a collaborative and inclusive environment